WWE ‘Raw’ Results And Review, Bayley Turns Heel And Dolph Ziggler Retains

 Seth Rollins vs. Dolph Ziggler

 Dolph defended the WWE Intercontinental championship against “The Kingslayer.”
 Where Bayley had the moment of the night, this was definitely the match of the night, and the two superstars performed a number of impressive spots and sequences.
-For the finish, Drew McIntyre, who was ejected earlier in the match, returned to the ring to pummel Rollins causing a disqualification.
+For the finish, Drew McIntyre, who was ejected earlier in the match, returned to the ring to pummel Rollins, causing a disqualification.

 Ziggler and Drew continued to stomp Seth, but then Roman Reigns came down to help his former Shield brother.
 Rollins won the contest but since it was by DQ, Dolph Ziggler is still the champ.
 This was a solidly booked match that leaves the door open for a couple of different programs in the near future.